Internet Speed Test: The 4 Best Tools

 The different components of Internet connection speed

-Before we introduce you to the best tools to measure your internet speed, it's important to understand the three components that make up that speed.
-It's a bit like learning to read the secret language of your internet at home.
+Before presenting the best tools for measure the speed of your internet, it is important to understand the three elements that make up this speed.
+It's a bit like learning to read the secret language of your home Internet.

-These three key elements are: download speed, upload speed, and latency.
+These three key elements are: download speed, sending speed, and latency time.

 Download speed